English

 • Pets: Pets and domestic animals (other than certified assistance animals) are not permitted on the trails.

-• Smoking: The National Parks are no smoking zones.
+• Smoking: The National Parks are no-smoking zones.

 Tourists enjoying Jamison Valley sunset views on Blue Mountains day trip from Sydney.